Things to consider after a person with dementia leaves hospital

 Coronavirus funding for care after discharge

-The coronavirus funding for care after discharge will be limited.
-If the person with dementia needs longer term care, their care needs and finances will be assessed.
+If the person with dementia needs longer term care, these will be assessed, along with their finances.

 What longer-term support is available to a person with dementia after hospital discharge?